These are the Laws of the Druides as it was written down in Ancient times. Preserved by Diogenes Laertius, a Greek philosopher.

-While having discussions with others that you don’t agree with one must maintain your attitude and not let your emotions get the better of you.
+While having discussions with others that you disagree with, you must maintain your attitude and not let your emotions get the better of you.
 Listen to others’ opinions as it might awaken a thought within yourself.
-Truly know you are not always right and it takes counsel to get to a better outcome.
-Also for me, it has nothing to do with Manliness.
+Truly know you are not always right, and it takes counsel to get to a better outcome.
+Also, for me, it has nothing to do with Manliness.

 Honor the Gods